victorbiga/engineering-management/README.md

 ## Motivation

-* [Drive: The surprising truth about what motivates us](https://www.youtube.com/watch?v=u6XAPnuFjJc) (summary of Daniel Pink's book). :clapper:
+* [Drive: The surprising truth about what motivates us](https://www.youtube.com/watch?v=u6XAPnuFjJc) (summary of Daniel Pink's book). 🎞
 * The [two-factor theory](https://en.wikipedia.org/wiki/Two-factor_theory) (Wikipedia) "states that there are certain factors in the workplace that cause job satisfaction, while a separate set of factors cause dissatisfaction."
 * [Bored People Quit](http://randsinrepose.com/archives/bored-people-quit/), Rands in Repose
 * [The Development Abstraction Layer](https://www.joelonsoftware.com/2006/04/11/the-development-abstraction-layer-2/), Joel on Software